uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

         >>> vec[2].data = NodeId("SomeId", "SomeNsUri")
         >>> vec[3].data = LocalizedText("en", "Some English Text")

-        >>> # you may construct an EndpointDescriptionVector from a regular Python list:
+        >>> # you may construct an DataValueVector from a regular Python list:
         >>> otherVec = DataValueVector( [ DataValue(), DataValue(primitives.Boolean(True))] )